Proxemics: Cyberbullying

-Social Distancing
+Social distancing

 During the COVID-19 pandemic, many countries enforced social distancing, the requirement to maintain a minimum distance between people at all times.
-These distances were typically larger than in normal interactions, and proxemics may help to explain the social effects of the change.
+These distances were typically larger than in normal interactions, and proxemics may help to explain the social effects of the change, including long-term changes in levels of interpersonal trust.

-The idea has been floated that the pandemic has made people adverse to hugs or handshakes.
-Long-term effects, if any, are uncertain.
-In an article in Psychology Today, author Jane Adams discussed "boundary style," as the way we behave when we come in contact with people.
+It has been suggested that the pandemic has made people adverse to hugs or handshakes, less trusting, and more transactional, as a long-term cultural change.
+In an article in Psychology Today, author Jane Adams discussed "boundary style" as the way people behave when they come in contact with others.
 "Some changes in how we interact with others may be temporary while others could be long-lasting," she says.